docker/docs/atomist/integrate/github.md

 - Select **Only select repositories** if you want to provision access to only a subset of repositories.

-## Disconnecting GitHub
+## Disconnect from GitHub

-You might want to disconnect GitHub when:
+You might want to disconnect from GitHub when:

 - You want to change which GitHub organization or account connected to your Atomist workspace.